GaelMauri/BE-Project---VS-Code/README.md

-We were not only interested in the values themselves, but also the annual changes between the data, which would bring a better understanding of their performances:
+We were not only interested in the values themselves, but also the annual % changes, especially for the values in "Data":

 ```r
 #Indexation